neondatabase/website/content/docs/guides/chatgpt-plugins.md

 ## Set Environment Variables

+Set the required environment variables:

-Set the required environment variables for PostgreSQL and Neon as the vector database:
+1. Set the environment variables for PostgreSQL and Neon as the vector database:

 ```bash
 export DATASTORE=<your_datastore>